French Galette Pancakes with Sweet Plantains in a Butter Rum Sauce

-Today’s pancakes are from Jessie of Living Mostly Meatless.
+Today’s pancakes are from Jessie.
 This girl has some serious skills behind the camera.
 And in the kitchen!
 Like so many of the bloggers featured this month.
 And she’s a sweetheart and always willing to answer even my most stupid camera questions.
 I am loving these pancakes she made and I cannot wait to try them.

 Hi, I’m Jessie from Living Mostly Meatless.
 I’m a professional food & features photojournalist & freelance food photographer based in the Chicago Suburbs.
 As you’re probably guessing from the blog title, I’m also 5-day-a-week vegetarian.
 Through my blog I share my passion for health food.
 Sometimes it has meat, mostly, it doesn’t.
 Sometimes, there is cake.

 There’s always a few recipes floating around in my mind that I’m dying to make.
 This one has been simmering for about six months so you can imagine the anticipation when I finally got around to buying the ingredients to make it.
 I’m honored to be sharing it here with you today.
 It’s a very special recipe.
 I’m half French and my husband is half Puerto Rican.
 I wanted to combine our cultures to make the perfect breakfast treat.
 Galettes actually originated in the town that my great, great, great grandparents grew up in.
 (Brittany, FR) And if you’ve ever been to Puerto Rico you’ve likely tried Mofongo or Tostones which are both made with plantains.